-D) The host talking about one subject while the supporting graphics describe an altogether different topic.
+D) The host is talking about one subject while the supporting graphics describe an altogether different topic.

 The instance of any one of the events is an extreme anomaly.
 Why?
-Because of the high degree of preparation and the intense focus, each production member has on his/her assigned tasks.
+Because of the high degree of preparation and the intense focus, each production member has on their assigned tasks.